amitxv/PC-Tuning/docs/post-install.md

 > [!WARNING]
 > 🔒 Using minimal services may negatively impact security.
 This is due to security related feature services (e.g. firewall) getting disabled although as mentioned below, this is a temporary state in which these features will only be unavailable for a limited amount of time.
 Users should assess the security risk involved with modifying the mentioned setting.

 I'm not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while using your real-time application and revert to default services for everything else.

-The list can be customized by editing ``C:\bin\minimal-services.ini`` in a text editor.
-There are several comments in the config file you can read to check if you need a given service.
+- The list can be customized by editing ``C:\bin\minimal-services.ini`` in a text editor.
+There are several comments in the config file that you can read to check whether you need a given service or not.
 As an example, a user with Ethernet does not need the Wi-Fi services enabled.

-- If you plan on editing ``minimal-services.ini``, then learn the [syntax of the config file](https://github.com/amitxv/service-list-builder#usage-and-program-logic)
+If you plan on editing ``minimal-services.ini``, then learn the [syntax of the config file](https://github.com/amitxv/service-list-builder#usage-and-program-logic)

 - [Configure a Static IP address](https://www.youtube.com/watch?t=36&v=5iRp1Nug0PU).
 This is required as we will be disabling the services that waste resources which DHCP relies on